bobby-rust/shopify-migration-tools/README.md

 _These tools are not production ready_.
 In its current state, this is not code I developed for other people to use, rather simply to achieve a goal as fast as possible.
-This is not code to be proud of.
 If you need help, reach out and I will assist you as best I can.